nervosnetwork/rfcs/rfcs/0042-omnilock/0042-omnilock.md

 ## Authentication

-Omnilock introduces a new concept, authentication ( auth ) to CKB lock scripts: an auth is a 21-byte data structure containing the following components:
+An authentication (auth) is a 21-byte data structure containing the following components:

 ```